MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms.md

 manager: laurawi
 ms.localizationpriority: medium
 ---
-# Microsoft Teams Rooms on Surface Hub (preview)
+# Microsoft Teams Rooms on Surface Hub

-Upon release in late 2021, Teams Rooms for Surface Hub will be installed on all Surface Hubs configured to receive automatic updates.
-The new experience, currently available as a [preview via the Windows Insider program](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/introducing-teams-rooms-on-surface-hub/ba-p/2118373), will replace the current [Surface Hub Teams app](hub-teams-app.md).
+Teams Rooms for Surface Hub will replace the current [Surface Hub Teams app](hub-teams-app.md) as part of a 4-week global rollout beginning September 23.
+For a demo of the new Teams experience, currently available as a preview via the Windows Insider program, see [Introducing Teams Rooms on Surface Hub](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/introducing-teams-rooms-on-surface-hub/ba-p/2118373).

 ## What’s new?